 - MO HealthNet for Families (MHF)

-— limited to parents with incomes below 18% of poverty, or about $4,400 a year for a family of four
+Limited to parents with incomes below 17% of poverty, or about $3,500 a year for a family of three

 As Missouri is not expanding Medicaid coverage, many uninsured adults who would have been newly-eligible for Medicaid will remain without a coverage option.
 However, you may still be able to get financial assistance to pay for coverage in the marketplace.

-The Missouri CCAP provides assistance with payment for child care on a sliding fee basis for eligible parents.
-The purpose of is to enable families to gain employment and remain employed.
+Missouri CCAP assists eligible families with payments for child care in Missouri.
+The purpose of this program is to help cover the cost of child care so that parents are able to gain employment and remain employed.